 The video below, for example, tells the story of Monica, one of our learners with a passion for architecture and interior design.
 Monica explains how she collaborated with our architect, Sol Espoille, to co-create and co-design one of the rooms in our Barcelona learning hub.

-If you're interested in learning how your child or teen can work toward finding their ikigai, we’d love to see you at one of our upcoming info sessions.
+If you're interested in learning how your child or teen can work toward finding their ikigai, download one of our programme brochures here.

 Keep building your why.